WilliamC1234/SmartCamSecuritySystem/README.md

 3. Make an account on Pushover and install the application to your device.

-4. Get the token for your device and the user key from Pushover.
+4. Make an application on Pushover, get the token, and then get your user key.

 5. Set Arduino up with motion sensor and adjust pins as necessary in IDE.